datascientistasociety/ServiceManual/Policies/Funding Plan.md

 Margin $200

 ##Tickets Pay for Program Events##
 Occasionally there are ticketed events.
 A nominal fee helps plan for attendance, and may cover costs associated with that event.
-See (../ProgramsHandbook/ProgramsOverview.md "ProgramsOverview") for approved expenses.
+[See Try 1] (../ProgramsHandbook/ProgramsOverview.md) for approved expenses.

-(../ProgramsHandbook/ProgramsOverview)
+[Try 3] (../ProgramsHandbook/ProgramsOverview)
-(../ServiceManual/ProgramsHandbook/ProgramsOverview)
+[Try 4] (../ServiceManual/ProgramsHandbook/ProgramsOverview)

 We recognize that many groups are configured with a discount for members.
 Unfortnately, Meetup does not allow tier-priced ticketing.
 One work around is to create two Meetup events, one for authenticated members, and one for general.